Search

 Figure 2: 4K RR (Latency)

-Latency metrics for the 4K random read test at 1 IO depth, as shown in Figure 2, similarly favor Storage Spaces Direct with the workload in mirror tier, which records a swift 0.137 ms. This is a substantial 553% lower latency compared to StarWind VSAN’s 0.897 ms. This advantage is again due to S2D’s local read capabilities and direct host-level operation.
-Even in a mixed-tier setup, S2D maintains its lead with a latency of 0.167 ms, still outperforming StarWind by 437%.
+Latency metrics for the 4K random read test at 1 I/O queue depth, as shown in Figure 2, similarly favor Storage Spaces Direct with 100% of the workload in the mirror tier, which records a swift 0.137 ms. This is a substantial 553% lower latency compared to StarWind VSAN’s 0.897 ms. This advantage is again due to S2D’s local read capabilities and direct host-level operation.
+Even in a mixed-tier setup, mirror and parity, S2D maintains its lead with a latency of 0.167 ms, still outperforming StarWind by 437%.

 Figure 3: 4K RW (IOPS)